Stevesuk0/EasyArch/README.md

 - **Disk Partitioning**: Automates disk partitioning with options for EFI, root, and swap partitions.
 - **Formatting and Mounting**: Automatically formats and mounts partitions.
 - **System Configuration**: Sets hostname, installs and configures the base system, and optionally installs a desktop environment.

-## Installation

-To install using this script, run the following command:

 ```bash
 curl -sSL https://install.stevesukqwq.top | bash